 - spot or bleed after sex

 - have periods close together

 Osteoporosis and heart disease are long-term health risks associated with menopause.
-That is because estrogen plays a significant role in protecting your bones and your heart.
-Without estrogen, you're at an increased risk for both diseases.
-You should speak with your doctor about treatment options to protect yourself against both diseases.
+That’s because estrogen plays a significant role in protecting your bones and your heart.
+Without estrogen, you’re at an increased risk for both diseases.

 You’re also at an increased risk of urinary tract infections because menopause can cause your urethra to become dry, irritated, or inflamed.
 Vaginal infections can also occur more frequently because your vagina has become dryer and thinner.